 Our remit and focus is to bring a landmark 50th year anniversary event back to the streets of Bristol.
 We want ensure it is litter-free, environmentally sustainable, and promotes diversity and inclusion.
 To do this, the CIC Community engagement programme has now begun to make St Paul's Carnival stronger than ever before.

-The size and popularity of the last Carnival meant higher levels of organisation, communication, policing and cleaning have been required.
+The size and popularity of the last Carnival meant higher levels of organisation, communication, policing and cleaning were needed.
 This resulted in two key funders, Bristol City Council and the Arts Council England, on the proviso that if it was to go ahead, a new organisation would be essential for the return of a fully family-friendly event.

-The Carnival in 2018 will be absolutely spectacular, and will mark a place in Bristol's unique history.
-Celebrating the best of African Caribbean carnival traditions, welcoming all nations to come and experience just a little bit of the Caribbean “flava, right here in Bristol.
-With a vision refocus, draw on all the positives of the past, learn from the rest and take St Paul’s Carnival into the future.
-To serve the diverse communities spanning across all ages, and to extend a genuine invite and welcome to every part of our City and beyond to all from right here in the heart of Bristol Ashley Ward.
+The Carnival in 2018 will he spectacular, marking a place in Bristol's history.
+It will celebrate the best of African Caribbean carnival traditions.
+We want to serve the community of all ages, and extend a genuine invite and welcome to every part of our City, from the heart of Bristol in Ashley Ward.